-"Thank U, Next," by Arianna Grande
+"Thank U, Next," by Ariana Grande

-This song is an ode to exes: "Thought I'd end up with Sean, but he wasn't a match...Even almost got married, and for Pete, I'm so thankful."
+This song is an ode to exes.
 Even if you are grateful that your past flames led you to the love of your life, this song will probably make you think of yours on your wedding day, and there's really no reason for that: "Even almost got married/And for Pete, I'm so thankful."

 "Pumped Up Kicks," by Foster the People

-The upbeat song is surprisingly sinister: "All the other kids with the pumped up kicks, you better run, better run, outrun my gun.
-All the other kids with the pumped up kicks, you better run, better run faster than my bullet."
+The upbeat song is surprisingly sinister: "All the other kids with the pumped-up kicks, you better run, better run, outrun my gun.
+All the other kids with the pumped-up kicks, you better run, better run faster than my bullet."
 Avoid allusions to lethal weapons on a day that celebrates love.